pictriage/ytvip/README.md

 - Python
 - YouTube API key
 - ffmpeg
-- mpv is required to watch videos
+- VLC to watch videos (or can set a different program in settings.toml)

 ### Setup